[UPDATED OCTOBER 2023]

 - Keep them comfy

-Us pet parents can handle colder temperature better than our furry friends.
+Us pet parents can handle colder temperatures better than our furry friends.
 That’s because we’re armed with tonnes of plush pyjamas and blankets to keep us warm.
 Plus, cats are tiny compared to us – so they feel the effects of the cold much more easily.

 That’s why warm and comfy bedding is the biggest must-have winter item.
 Always provide a bed that’s big enough for your cat to fully stretch out in, but also cosy enough to curl up in.
 We recommend keeping their bed away from doors, windows or any place that’s prone to draughts.